caggri/CS-Fair-Name-Tag-Generator/README.md

 This script will give the necessary files to generate automatic namet ags for CS Fair by using Adobe Illustrator*.

+## Installing the script
+This script works on a web server soo you need to have a web server.
+It does not matter web server based on your local computer or on a remote server.
+Script creates a directory to upload CSV file into it.
+You have to give required permissions to the directory (eg. chmod o+w <directory_name>).

 ## What do you need to use this script?

 Just Adobe Illustrator and a web browser.